ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 [^indentation]: Sorry it's not indented nicely, I'm not sure how to make Mathjax do that.
 I wouldn't love it however nicely laid out, though.

-I still don't know what infinitary tuples actually are.

 ### The Zip Calculus

 Next is Tullsen, [The Zip Calculus](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.37.2645&rep=rep1&type=pdf) (2000, doi: [10.1007/10722010_3](https://doi.org/10.1007/10722010_3)).
 This extends typed lambda calculus to get variadic tuples.